akash-siv/socket-communication-with-compression/README.md

 # socket-communication-with-compression

-a simple socket program to send compressed object.
+a simple socket program to send compressed python object.

 server_loop_compression.py act as a Server. client_loop_compression.py act as a Client.